Battery Rebate NT 2026: What Darwin Homes Can Actually Claim

 Worked example: 10 kWh battery in Darwin

-Darwin household, existing 6.6 kW solar, retrofitting a 10 kWh battery with cyclone-rated mounting.
+Darwin home, existing 6.6 kW solar, adding a 10 kWh battery with cyclone-rated mounting, assuming the federal rebate is confirmed for the postcode.

 30 secs · Free · No obligation